ephread/inkgd/docs/source/getting_started/introduction.rst

 (files with the ``.ink.json`` extension) inside Godot.

 The GDScript API is 100% compatible with the original C# API, with a couple of minor divergences to accomodate the differences between the two languages.
+For more information, see :doc:`/advanced/differences_between_api`.

 A typical use of *inkgd* involves calling ``InkPlayer.continue_story()`` until a branch is found.
 At this point, an array of choices can be retrieved and